kevee/salinasriver.org/src/trips/blanco-river-mouth.md

   }
 ---

+One of the most consistently-runnable sections of the river in the summer when a large lagoon backs up to Blanco.

 This trip can be run either north-to-south or south-to-north as the river backs up into a lagoon on this stretch.

-This trip requires a possible portage when the [rubber dam](/info/rubber-dam) is closed.
+It's best to check out the river first at Blanco.
+If there is no flow, then going from the north-to-south is a better option because the prevailing winds will be at your back.

+There is a [rubber dam](/info/rubber-dam) five miles from the river mouth that could require a portage if it is up.